dojo/site/content/blog/en/building-dojo-app.md

 }
 ```

 When the process executes, it will kick of another render of the widget when the `drinks` array is updated.
-The `drinks` are then passed to our `DrinkList`, `<DrinkList drinks={drinks} />`.
+The `drinks` are then passed to our `DrinkList`, via `<DrinkList drinks={drinks} />`.
 So let's take a look at that next.

 ## Keep a list

 The `DrinkList` is going to represent our menu page.
 It will display an image, name, and price for the drinks our customers can choose from.
-But it's just a list of `<DrinkCard>` widgets.
+This is accomplished with a list of `<DrinkCard>` widgets.

 ```tsx
 // src/widgets/DrinkList.tsx